 Terminology in North America

-Fine Crafts, A
+Fine

-Short History
+Crafts, A Short History

 Preparing Wool for Felting or Spinning

-North America and The International Connections- A Short Overview
+in North America and The International Connections- A Short Overview

 Link to the Feltmaker's List FAQ page for more information on making felt .

-Patricia Spark,
+Patricia

-areas including feltmaking, watercolor, monotypes and drawing.
-She has
+practicing artist with areas including feltmaking, watercolor,

-exhibited her art work both nationally and internationally.
-Author of the
+monotypes and drawing.
+She has exhibited her art work both nationally

-"Making Faces Using Wet and Dry Felting Methods".
-Ms. Spark also translated
+"Scandinavian Style Feltmaking" and "Making Faces Using Wet and Dry

-the Swedish felting book by Gunilla Sjoberg, New Directions for Felt, for
+Gunilla Sjoberg, New Directions for Felt, for Interweave

-Interweave Press.
+Press.
 In addition, she translated the felt sculpture books

 "Dimensional Felting" and "Felted Sculpture" by Danish artist Birgitte

 Krag-Hansen for Fine Fiber Press.
-Recently, Ms. Spark wrote two chapters for
+Recently, Ms. Spark wrote two

-Ms. Spark was a university art
+Ms. Spark was a university art professor for 16 years, teaching all of

-professor for 16 years, teaching all of the fiber art areas as well as
+the fiber art areas as well as drawing, design, and color theory.

-felting and design.
-She has taught internationally at the World Symposium of
+internationally at the World Symposium of Traditional and Contemporary

-1999); the Finnish International Felting Conference (Petajavesi, 1999); and
+International Felting Conference (Petajavesi, 1999); and the

-the International Felting Festival (Korro, Sweden, 1990).
+International Felting Festival (Korro, Sweden, 1990).
 She has taught

-several times at Convergence (the biennial conference of Handweavers Guild
+several times at Convergence (the biennial conference of Handweavers

-publication for felt enthusiasts.
+Felters' Network, a triannual publication for felt enthusiasts.

 I teach privately, from my studio in Albany.
 See below for more information.

 For classes sponsored only by Fine Fiber Press Studio Register through Fine Fiber Studio, mailing address: 604 SE 1st Ave; Albany, Oregon 97321 USA www.finefiberpress.com finefiberpress@comcast.net Payment: Please mail, email or call with questions or to register.
 Fine Fiber Press & Studio accepts PayPal, money orders (US dollars drawn on US bank), checks drawn on US banks, or credit cards.
 Pre-register at least two weeks prior to class.
 Questions?
-Contact Kathe at Fine Fiber Press Studio at 1-541-917-3251 (finefiberpress@comcast.net) or Pat at 1-541-926-1095 (spark@peak.org).
+Contact Kathe at Fine Fiber Press Studio at 1-541-917-3251 (finefiberpress@comcast.net) or Pat at 1-541-926-1095 (spark at peak dot org ).
 Fine Fiber Press Studio is located at 101 SE Jefferson Street in Albany, Oregon.
 There are many motels and one nice Bed and Breakfast in Albany if you need a place to stay overnight.
 Just contact Pat Spark or Kathe Todd-Hooker if you need information about this.
 There are restaurants in nearby Historic Downtown Albany (Oregon), or you can bring a lunch.

 Note: Pat Spark teaches private felting, spinning or weaving classes by appointment.
 Students can choose from one of the subjects in the list of seminars and workshops (see below) or we can talk about special interest areas which could be explored.
 Private instruction is $200 per day for a 6 hour workshop.
 With 2-3 students the cost is $125 each per 6 hour day.
 If a student wishes to meet on a weekly basis for an hour or so, the fee is $35 per hour.
 Class times are arranged at the convenience of the student and the instructor.
 A non-refundable 50% deposit is required to hold that date with the balance due one week prior to class.
 Classes are held in Fine Fiber Studio, 101 SE Jefferson Street; Albany, Oregon.
 All materials and the use of tools are included in the cost of the class.